crispthinking/rust-workshop/chatlines/README.md

 `Ok` part of it, or `panic!` and exit the program if there was an error.
-Although `Option` and `Result` allow you to handle failure properly sometimes when prototyping code like this it is useful not to have to worry about the erorr cases.
+Although `Option` and `Result` allow you to handle failure properly sometimes when prototyping code like this it is useful not to have to worry about the error cases.
 As well as `Result` there is also an `unwrap` on `Option`.

 Now we have the `Regex` instance the last line checks if the pattern